How we predict a candle recipe.

-Every recipe in the Builder, the Library, and the verdicts is run through the same engine.
+Every recipe in the Builder, the Library, and the verdicts runs through the same engine.
 Twenty-six rules check the recipe against the wax, wick, vessel, fragrance, and additive data we hold.
 Each rule that fires deducts from a starting score of 100.
-The remainder is the Waxverse Compatibility Score.
+The remainder is your Starting-point Score.
+A prediction from datasheet maths, not a guarantee.
+Your wax batch, room, and vessel will move the real result by 10 to 15 points either way, so always burn-test.

 The five bands